tianjialiu/FIRECAM/fire_inv/README.md

 ```

 ### 3. GFASv1.2
-Monthly NetCDF files (with daily timesteps) can be downloaded from the ECWMF server.
+Monthly NetCDF files (with daily timesteps) can be downloaded from the ECMWF server.
 However, this process is very intensive and requires a lot of storage space, since each file (per species, per month) is not compressed (347-384 MB).
 Several species can be downloaded together and saved to the same file, but I prefer to download each species as a separate file.
 Do not download all parameters to the same file, as ECMWF has a 30GB limit per request.
 After you download your files, running a simple netCDF compression for each file in a batch shell script (`nccopy -d1 originalfile.nc newfile.nc`) can drastically reduce the file size (to a ~3 MB!).

-You must first [register for a ECWMF account](https://apps.ecmwf.int/registration/).
+You must first [register for a ECMWF account](https://apps.ecmwf.int/registration/).
 Then, install the ECMWF key and Python library following the instructions [here](https://confluence.ecmwf.int//display/WEBAPI/Access+ECMWF+Public+Datasets#AccessECMWFPublicDatasets-key).

 I modified the example Python script from ECMWF to automate download requests to the ECMWF server (`GFAS_ECMWF.py`), which can be found in `code/downloads/`.